 Guess? wants you to get in its jeans and other attire and accessories.
 Founded to make flattering designer jeans, the company manufactures trendy, upscale apparel and accessories for men, women, and children under brands GUESS, GUESS Kids, Baby GUESS, and GUESS by MARCIANO, among others.
 Its trademark sexy ads, featuring the likes of Claudia Schiffer, are designed in-house.
-Guess? operates a noteworthy 1,690 stores worldwide.
-It directly operates more than 830 stores and concessions in the US, Canada, Europe, the Middle East, and Asia.
-Another 800 stores and concessions are run by licensees in the same markets.
+Guess? operates a noteworthy 1,640 stores worldwide.
+It directly operates more than 870 stores and concessions in the US, Canada, Europe, the Middle East, and Asia.
+Another 770 stores and concessions are run by licensees and distributors in the same markets.
 To get more bang from its brand, Guess? licenses its name for eyewear, footwear, jewelry, and watches.

-Guess? divides its business into five reportable segments: Europe, North American Retail, Asia, North American Wholesale, and Licensing.
+Guess? divides its business into five reportable segments: Europe, Americas retail, Asia, Americas Wholesale, and Licensing.

 The Europe segment comprises its wholesale and retail operations in Europe and the Middle East.
-The North American Retail segment consists of retail and e-commerce operations in North America and its retail operations in Central and South America.
+The Americas Retail segment consists of retail and e-commerce operations in North America and its retail operations in Central and South America.
 The Asia segment includes the company's wholesale and retail operations in Asia.
-The North American Wholesale segment focuses on both wholesale operations in North America and export sales to Central and South America.
+The Americas Wholesale segment focuses on both wholesale operations in North America and export sales to Central and South America.
 And lastly, the Licensing segment comprises Guess?'s worldwide licensing operations, which have 15 domestic and international licenses.

-The company's retail operations in North America account for 42% of its revenue.
+The company's retail operations in the Americas account for 44% of its revenue.
 Guess? is also a wholesaler to major department stores, including Macy's and Dillard's, specialty shops, and upscale boutiques.

 Sales and Marketing